djalbat/occam-grammar-utilities/README.md

 So we are forced to think of a more efficient and less destructive way of eliminating indirect left recursion.

-Consider the following rewritten rules:
+Consider the following rewritten rules, which are close to the rules produced by our algorithm:

 ```
 expression         ::= compoundExpression